The Certified Lighting Subcomponent Database (CSD)

 Note: Questions about appropriate references to CSD listings in subcomponent marketing materials may be directed to firstname.lastname@example.org.

-- Subcomponent manufacturers' test labs must provide the same test reports required by the Luminaires specification, and the sample sizes for subcomponents must follow the required sample sizes in the specification.
+- Subcomponent partners' test labs must provide the same test reports required by the Luminaires specification, and the sample sizes for subcomponents must follow the required sample sizes in the specification.
 See Testing Requirements section below.

 - If the subcomponent meets the Luminaires specification performance levels attributable to the subcomponent, the CB may certify the subcomponent data for listing on the CSD.